jclarke0000/MMM-MyWordClock/README.md

 ## Configuration

-*NOTE* for this module to work correctly, you need to place it in `position: "middle_center"` in your config.js.
+*NOTE* for this module to work correctly, you need to place it in `position: "fullscreen_above"` in your config.js.
 Also, don't give it a header.
 See below for an example config entry.

 <table>